farscapian/clams-app-docker/README.md

 When deploying your application to a local docker engine, the CLN plugin path will get mounted into each CLN instance (container).
 If you want to make updates to the ``, for example, make the change, then run `reload_dev_plugins.sh` which iterates over each CLN node and instructs it reload the prism.py the newly updated plugin.

+# Presenter Tools

-# Global Network Graph Visualizer
+Global Network Graph Visualizers:

-[This repo](https://github.com/evansmj/cln-node-visualization) can be used to view a global network graph of the LARP.
+* [This repo](https://github.com/evansmj/cln-node-visualization) can be used to view a global network graph of the LARP.
+* other tools